sidagarwal04/neo4j-adk-multiagents/README.md

 **Finding Competitors:**
 ```
-"Who are the main competitors of YouTube?"
+Who are the main competitors of YouTube?
 ```

 Expected output: